MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.input/pointer.md

 ## -remarks

-Pointer is an abstract class that is used to describe an input device.
+The `Pointer` class is used to describe an input device.
 This class identifies the input device (such as stylus, finger, or mouse) for each pointer event that occurs.

-In most cases, we recommend that you get pointer info through the event argument of the pointer event handlers in your chosen language framework (Windows app using JavaScript, UWP app using C++, C#, or Visual Basic, or UWP app using DirectX with C++).
+In most cases, we recommend that you get pointer info through the event argument of the pointer event handlers (see [PointerRoutedEventArgs](pointerroutedeventargs.md)).

 If the event argument doesn't intrinsically expose the pointer details required by your app, you can get access to extended pointer data through the [GetCurrentPoint](pointerroutedeventargs_getcurrentpoint_293890010.md) and [GetIntermediatePoints](pointerroutedeventargs_getintermediatepoints_516826524.md) methods of [PointerRoutedEventArgs](pointerroutedeventargs.md).
 We recommend using these methods as you can specify the context of the pointer data.